Skanthasishanth/genai-lcel-expressions/README.md

 ### PROBLEM STATEMENT:

-In this experiment we are implementing LangChain Expression Language with two prompt parameters and three key components, where we can generate the prompt output in 4-5 ways depending on the complexity of the prompt such as Simple Chain, More Complex Chain, Bind, Fallbacks, Interface and so on.In this experiment we have include SImple chain and More Complex Chain for better output results.
+In this experiment we are implementing LangChain Expression Language with two prompt parameters and three key components, where we can generate the prompt output in 4-5 ways depending on the complexity of the prompt such as Simple Chain, More Complex Chain, Bind, Fallbacks, Interface and so on.
+In this experiment we have include Simple chain and More Complex Chain for better output results.

 ### DESIGN STEPS: